 - a.
 Hand-held banners.
 University persons, University organizations, and members of the public are permitted to display a hand-held banner carried by two or more individuals without poles, in accordance with Rule 13-502(a) above, in the common outdoor areas. - b.
-Temporary banner space designations. - The dean of students will designate temporary banner spaces where banners may be hung in outdoor locations not occupied or controlled by any other academic or administrative unit.
+Temporary banner space designations. - The Dean of Students will designate temporary banner spaces where banners may be hung in outdoor locations not occupied or controlled by any other academic or administrative unit.
 Temporary banner spaces are not open to members of the public. - Other academic or administrative units may designate one or more temporary banner spaces where banners may be hung in indoor or outdoor locations that the unit occupies or controls.
-These temporary banner spaces are not open to members of the public. - c.
-Space priority. - Academic or administrative units, registered or sponsored student organizations, and registered faculty and staff organizations may hang banners in locations designated under Subsection 13-503 (b).
-The Dean of Students may set reasonable limits on the number of banners that any unit or organization may hang at one time.
+These temporary banner spaces are not open to members of the public.

+c.
+Space priority.

+Academic or administrative units, registered or sponsored student organizations, and registered faculty or staff organizations may hang banners in locations designated under Subsection 13-503(b).
+The Dean of Students may set reasonable

+- limits on the number of banners that any unit or organization may hang at one time.
 Individuals and members of the public may not hang banners. - 2.
 Advance permission is required from the unit administering the location; usually, advance reservations are required.
-Academic and administrative units advertising official University events or programs may be given priority.
-In locations administered by academic or administrative units other than the dean of students, organizations affiliated with the unit administering the location may be given priority.
+Academic or administrative units advertising official University events or programs may be given priority.
+In locations administered by academic or administrative units other than the Dean of Students, organizations affiliated with the unit administering the location may be given priority.

-- d.
-Time limits. - In locations administered by the dean of students, each banner may be hung for two weeks.
-The banner may be renewed from week to week, for up to four weeks, if space is available. - 2.
+d.
+Time limits.

+- 1. In locations administered by the Dean of Students, each banner may be hung with a minimal commitment of two weeks.
+After the initial week reservation, the banner may be renewed from week to week, for up to four weeks, if space is available. - 2.
 Other units administering a location for banners may limit the time each banner may hang.
 Any such time limit will be applied without discrimination to all organizations, except that academic or administrative units may be given preference. - e.
-The dean of students will maintain, on a website or on a flyer or pamphlet available at the dean of students' office: - 1. a list of outdoor temporary banner spaces where banners may be hung; - 2. the academic or administrative unit that administers this banner policy at each outdoor location; and - 3. a current description of the rules and procedures for reserving a temporary banner space in order to hang a banner in locations administered by the dean of students. - f.
-The unit administering a banner location may require that the physical work of hanging the banners be performed only by Department of Facilities Services employees or other appropriate University personnel.
+The Dean of Students will maintain, on a website or on a flyer or pamphlet available at the Dean of Students' office: - 1. a list of outdoor temporary banner spaces where banners may be - 2. the academic or administrative unit that administers this banner policy at each outdoor location; and - 3. a current description of the rules and procedures for reserving a temporary banner space in order to hang a banner in locations administered by the Dean of Students. - f.
+The unit administering a banner location may require that the physical work of hanging the banners be performed only by Department of Facilities Services employees or other appropriate University personnel. - g.
+A law enforcement officer, dean of students staff member, or other University official charged with managing activities, events, or spaces may confiscate banners handled or affixed in violation of this Policy or in instances that create a safety concern.